opsone-ch/documentation/mailserver.rst

    :alt: add new mailbox
    :align: left

-The new user can now login via webmail.example.com.
+The new user can now...

+* login to webmail on webmail.example.com (SOGo with integerated calendar and addressbook)
+* login to mail.example.com to adjust certain settings (Spam filter, Sync jobs)
+* access his mails in a mailclient like thunderbird or outlook with `IMAP/SMTP <#client-configuration>`__.

 DNS
 ---

 Minimal DNS configuration
 ~~~~~~~~~~~~~~~~~~~~~~~~~

 ::